 The school has established exchange links with the nine European countries shown on this map (Opens in new window).

 The School of Nursing & Midwifery supports twenty-eight third year undergraduate nursing students (to and from one of our European Partners) to experience professional clinical learning for a study period of three months.
 Incoming nursing students will undertake the Professional Nursing Practice for International Students and be eligible for 20 ECTS credits upon successful completion.

-Eight members of teaching staff (to and from one of our European Link Partners) are also supported to undertake an exchange experience for a minimum of five days.
+Eight members of teaching staff (to and from one of our European Link Partners) are also supported to undertake an exchange experience of five days (Inclusive of travel).
 Teaching staff from our school incorporate clinical audit, teaching and student support activities during their visits to our European Partners.
-Non-academic staff are also encouraged to participate in an exchange opportunity to undertake a training experience for a minimum of five days.
+Non-academic staff are also encouraged to participate in an exchange opportunity to undertake a training experience of five days (Inclusive of travel).